SIMEXP/niak/pipe_preprocessing.md

 # fMRI preprocessing

 ## Overview
 Before any statistical or pattern recognition model is applied on fMRI data, a number of preprocessing steps need to be applied.
 These steps first aim at reducing various artefacts that compromise the interpretation of fMRI fluctuations, e.g. physiological and motion artefacts.
 The second major aim is to align the data acquired at different points in time for a single subject, sometimes separated by years, and also to establish some correspondance between the brains of different subjects, such that an inference on the role of a given brain area can be carried at the level of a group.
 This page describes the steps of the NIAK preprocessing pipeline for fMRI (and T1) data.
-The pipeline includes most of the preprocessing tools currently available for connectivity analysis in fMRI: (1) Slice timing correction; (2) Estimation of rigid-body motion in fMRI runs, both within- and between sessions; (3) Linear or non-linear coregistration of the structural scan in stereotaxic space; (4) Individual coregistration between structural and functional scans; (5) Resampling of functional scans in stereotaxic space; (6) Scrubbing; (7) regression of confounds (average of white matter and CSF, motion parameters, COMPCOR); (8) ICA-based correction of structured noise (CORSICA); (9) Spatial smooting.
+The pipeline includes most of the preprocessing tools currently available for connectivity analysis in fMRI: (1) Slice timing correction; (2) Estimation of rigid-body motion in fMRI runs, both within- and between sessions; (3) Linear or non-linear coregistration of the structural scan in stereotaxic space; (4) Individual coregistration between structural and functional scans; (5) Resampling of functional scans in stereotaxic space; (6) Scrubbing; (7) regression of confounds (average of white matter and CSF, motion parameters, COMPCOR); (8) Spatial smooting.
 >![The fMRI preprocessing workflow](https://raw.githubusercontent.com/SIMEXP/niak_manual/master/website/fig_flowchart_fmri_preprocess.jpg)

 ## Syntax